fsharp/fslang-design/RFCs/FS-1034-fsharp-core-package.md

 * Community simplicity requirements (for a single, unified FSharp.Core package with no additional dependencies).

 However, Propoosal B drops support for some existing usage scenarios for FSharp.Core, notably PCL library development.
-Those developing PCL libraries would be instructed to continue to use FSharp.Core nuget package 4.1.17 or before.
+Those developing PCL libraries would be instructed to continue to use FSharp.Core NuGet package 4.1.17 or before.
 Tooling such as Paket would automatically ensure that an upgrade didn't happen for people developing PCL libraries.   .NET Standard, .NET Core or .NET Framework consumers of PCL  libraries can of course use FSharp.Core 4.2.0.

 Given the guidance that [library authors should target lower versions of FSharp.Core](https://fsharp.github.io/2015/04/18/fsharp-core-notes.html#libraries-target-lower-versions-of-fsharpcore) in order to make their library more useful in more scenarios this seems like a reasonable tradeoff.
 Effectively it would be saying __PCL library development is fine until .NET Standard library development is fully supported by all tooling.
-However  please stick to referencing nuget package FSharp.Core 4.1.17 or before, and by the way you will get slightly greater reach for your library if you use nuget package 4.0.0.1 anyway__.
+However  please stick to referencing NuGet package FSharp.Core 4.1.17 or before, and by the way you will get slightly greater reach for your library if you use NuGet package 4.0.0.1 anyway__.

 ###  Problems (Proposal A)